KhosroBahrami/Advanced_Driver_Assistance_System/README.md

 - Using a DragonBoard 410c, USB camera, keyboard, mouse, HDMI monitor.
 - Using a 16GB MicroSD Card
 - Partition the 16GB MicroSD card into 4GB and 12GB.
-- The 4GB of SD card was used to increase the memory (DragonBoard 410c has 1GB memory).
+- The 4GB of SD card was used as swap memory to increase the memory (DragonBoard 410c has 1GB memory).
 - The 12GB of SD card was used to increase the storage (DragonBoard 410c has 8GB storage).